cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 Bundle inheritance allows you to easily share common configuration across numerous controllers.
 In this lab we will update your Ops controller bundle to extend a parent bundle, providing common configuration and plugins to be shared across all of your organizations' controllers.
 First, we will review the contents of the parent `base` bundle that has already been set-up on Operations Center (and is also the default bundle), and then we will update your Ops controller bundle to use the `base` bundle as a parent bundle.
 The `base` bundle will include Jenkins configuration that enforces best practices across all of the controllers in the CloudBees CI cluster and include a common set of plugins to be used across all controllers.

-1. First we will take a look at the `bundle.yaml` for the `base` bundle (also available in GitHub at [https://github.com/cloudbees-days/parent-configuration-bundle/blob/main/bundle.yaml](https://github.com/cloudbees-days/parent-configuration-bundle/blob/main/bundle.yaml) ):
+1. First we will take a look at the `bundle.yaml` for the `base` bundle (also available in GitHub [here](https://github.com/cloudbees-days/workshop-casc-bundles/blob/main/base/bundle.yaml) ):
 ```yaml
 apiVersion: "1"
 id: "base"